abpio/abp-commercial-docs/en/tutorials/book-store/part-1.md

 ### About this tutorial

 In this tutorial series, you will build an ABP Commercial application named `Acme.BookStore`.
-In this sample project we will manage a list of books and authors. **Entity Framework Core** (`EF Core`), the default database provider, will be used as the ORM provider. {{UI_Value}} and JavaScript will be used on the front-end.
+In this sample project, we will manage a list of books and authors. **Entity Framework Core** (`EF Core`), the default database provider, will be used as the ORM provider. {{UI_Value}} and JavaScript will be used on the front-end.

 The ASP.NET Core {{UI_Value}} tutorial series consists of 3 parts: